vincecx/droplet_impact_cv/README.md

 Use `--surface-frame` when a frame shows clear symmetry between the droplet and its reflection.
 The detected waist between the droplet and its reflection is then used as the center height of a fixed surface line for the full sequence.

 Surface angles are measured clockwise from horizontal, with a default of `-0.5` degrees (that is, `0.5` degrees counterclockwise).
 Use `--surface-y` to manually override this calibration with the surface-line center pixel coordinate.

+## Outputs

+By default, all outputs are grouped under a folder named after the input folder. e.g., For the command `uv run droplet-impact-cv sourcedata/example`, the CSV is written to `outputs/example/spreading_diameter.csv` and diagnostic overlays are written to `outputs/example/debug_overlays`.
+Use `--debug-dir` to choose a different directory for debug overlays.

 The reported spreading diameter is the length of the liquid contour intersection with the fixed surface line.

-Debug overlays are written under the input-specific output folder by default.
-Use `--debug-dir` to choose a different directory.

 The CSV columns are: